-We can begin working with you at any part of the planning process – from the moment you become engaged, to two months prior to your event to take the reins during the final weeks, to anything in between.
+As a top Chicago wedding planning company offering a range of services, we can begin working with you at any part of the wedding planning process – from the moment you become engaged, to two months prior to your event to take the reins during the final weeks, to anything in between.

 We pride ourselves on recommending and working with the best fit for our clients and maintain strong relationships with a variety of venues, caterers, florists, musicians, photographers, and more.
 Our clients’ needs are our top priority – SQN Events does not accept commission from vendors.

 We are committed to creating a culture that reflects the diversity of our clients.
 With that goal in mind, we encourage our employees to understand, accept, and celebrate differences among people.
 We welcome everyone and prohibit all discrimination on the basis of race, ethnicity, age, religion, physical ability, sexual orientation, gender identity, and gender.